curvance/Curvance-CantinaCompetition/CANTINA_README.md

 ### Areas considered out of scope:

 **Issues related to swapperlib zapper calls lack of arbitrary calldata validation will be considered out of scope**, the plan is to consolidate swapper and zapper actions being combined into swapper only actions, with dedicated integrations coded for zapping actions.
+Secondarily, two versions of swapperlib.swap will be written, swapSafe and swapUnsafe.
+SwapSafe will be used by third party integrations such as fee accumulator, and have additional slippage checks.
+SwapUnsafe will be used by user integrations such as zapper contracts where the caller is delivering the calldata themselves, and will set their own slippage.
+As a result, **issues related to compromising of third party systems allowing unlimited slippage are considered out of scope**.

 Locked token data actions are intended to be moved over to Wormhole's CCQ prior to mainnet deployment.
 At this time, **payload/MessageType configuration + calldata encoding/decoding are not production ready, these issues will be considered out of scope.** This refers to aforementioned code in FeeAccumulator, ProtocolMessagingHub, OneBalanceFeeManager (likely to be depreciated), FeeTokenBridgingHub.
 All other issues inside these contracts will be considered in scope.

-**Issues related to redstone core oracle not working due to msg.data not be attached through contract calls will be considered out of scope.** Alternative contract versions will be made for mTokens and Market Manager with parameters for pull oracles such as Pyth and Redstone Core.
+**Issues related to Redstone Core oracle adaptor not working due to msg.data not be attached through contract calls will be considered out of scope.** Alternative contract versions will be made for mTokens and Market Manager with extra parameters slots for pull oracles such as Pyth and Redstone Core.

 **Issues related to _sendFeeToken() in FeeTokenBridgingHub potentially being configured to send to Polygon** via CCTP bridge preventing receiveWormhomeMessages() from being called and blocking OneBalance Fees will be considered out of scope.

+**Temporary failure of VeCVE's combineAllLocks where an epoch has not been delivered is considered out of scope.** A 12 hour blackout period will be added before and after the start of an epoch, and if somehow epochs have not been delivered in 12 hours, state changing actions such as combineAllLocks will be blocked similar to if the VeCVE contract were shutdown.
+This will honor the runtime invariant check and will be added along with the payload/MessageType + calldata encoding/decoding consolidation outlined above.

+### Technical rollout strategy

+Curvance will be deployed in waves with initial support on a minimum of 6 chains day one.
+The initial launch will be done with CVE out of circulation, with the gauge system off.
+This will be done by setting the genesisEpoch exactly 8 weeks from the start of the initial launch ("The Beta").
+Once beta concludes CVE initial distribution recipients will have a few days to choose to lock their tokens to participate in the first epoch of rewards.
+Epochs will take place every 2 weeks with the fee accumulator/protocol messaging hub/CTokenCompounding functions managed by Gelato Network.
+These function calls will be funded by USDC deposited into OneBalance on Polygon PoS, either via OneBalanceFeeManager (or by Curvance DAO if this contract is depreciated).
+Gelato will trigger gauge emission data porting on the conclusion of each Snapshot Gauge Voting proposal, with Fee Accumulator and CTokenCompounding calls driven by fees accumulated/owned by the corresponding contracts.
+The primary distribution of USDC for CVE Locker rewards will be via Circle's CCTP via Wormhole's automatic relayer.
+The alternative of using Wormhole's native bridge is may be used but will be implemented on a case-by-case basis for each chain.

+### Attack Vectors

+Curvance's main attack vectors are mainly around crosschain action staleness, Money Market invariant manipulation, VeCVE points system, and Gauge System edge cases.

+- Are there bugs/exploits available to whether fee are transferred but lock data is not transferred somehow (1 message fails, other succeeds).
+- Are there bugs if multiple epochs of rewards/information (gauge emissions) have not been delivered.
+- Does a user allowing many epochs to pile up create opportunities for them to exploit their reward allocation to CVE locker.
+- Is there a way for users to manipulate their userNextClaimIndex invariant to claim an epoch or epochs multiple times from the CVE Locker.
+- Is there a way to manipulate totalBorrows/debtBalanceCached in dToken to drain a market.
+- Is there a way to manipulate _totalAssets in cTokenBase (and other cToken contracts) to drain a vault.
+- What happens if a sequencer for a network goes down and a crosschain message cannot be delivered.
+- Does starting Curvance and having user deposits before the genesis epoch create issues for depositors.
+- Is there a way to manipulate price feeds in any of the oracle adaptors and bypass the circuit breaker logic, or to use circuit breaker logic to your advantage with some DOS.
+- Is there a way to bypass the 20 minute minimum on redemption/loan repayment, opening Curvance up to flashloans or other single block attack vectors.
+- Can the dynamic interest rate model be meaningfully exploited by depositing or withdrawing funds aggressively around period updates.
+- Can veCVE points/unlock workflow be manipulated/exploited through various actions either at once, or over several years.
+- Is there a way to bypass the swapperlib calldata validation and potentially inject malicious code on an approved swapper contract.
+- Can the activePosition invariant be broken inside MarketManager with the native opening/closing logic.
+- Are any external dependencies improperly implemented?
+Are we opening ourselves up to any multisystem exploit (e.g. they manipulate something inside an external protocol, allowing theft of Curvance user assets due to improper accounting on our end).
+- Can liquidateAccount be used to avoid debt obligations, or worse, steal Curvance collateral or debt assets.
+- Is there a meaningful way to bypass collateral caps on assets inside a Curvance Market, not via governance changes grandfathering in users, but directly bypassing invariant checks.

+### Tests

+Attached in this repo you will find just over 1,000 tests in categories such as unit tests/integration tests/stateless fuzzing tests.
+Additionally, you will also find a substantial stateful fuzzing testing harness with just over 200 invariants tests.
+This was built in collaboration with Trail of Bits and covers VeCVE and most of the Curvance Money Markets.
+You can also find an attached readme in the fuzzing suite folder covering running the harness locally or in the cloud.
+Other tests can be ran simply via forge tests.
+Additional information on running the test suite can be found in the repo readme.

+### Proof of Concepts

+As part of the test suite inside Curvance, you will find many testing base contracts that set up Curvance and test various functionality.
+These are perfect to utilize when you want to work on a proof on concept for a bug.
+Feel free to mess around with test suite and to modify the testing deployments for whichever scenarios you would like to explore.